Posterior contraction and uncertainty quantification for the multivariate spike-and-slab LASSO: Introduction

-Despite the mSSL's excellent empirical performance in finite samples, it is unknown whether the procedure is asymptotically consistent.
-That is, assuming that the observed data were truly generated from the model in Equation~\eqref{eq:general_model} with a sparse $B_{0}$ and $\Omega_{0}$, does the mSSL reliably recover the true data generating parameters as $n, p,$ and $q$ increase?
+Despite the mSSL's excellent empirical performance in finite samples, \citet{Deshpande2019} did not examine its asymptotic properties nor did they attempt to quantify the uncertainty in their final parameter estimates.
+In this paper, we show that with some minor modifications, the mSSL posterior concentrates.
+That is, assuming that the observed data were truly generated from the model in Equation~\eqref{eq:general_model} with a sparse $B_{0}$ and $\Omega_{0}$, the mSSL posterior distributions of $B$ and $\Omega$ collapse to point-masses at $B_{0}$ and $\Omega_{0}.$ Our main results, Theorem~\ref{thm:posterior_contraction_mssl} and Corollary~\ref{cor:B_Psi_recovery} establish the rate of such posterior collapse (i.e.\ the posterior concentration rate) for the parameters $B$ and $\Omega$ as well as evaluations of the regression function $XB$.
+We leverage these results to derive asymptotically-valid confidence intervals for $B$ and $\Omega$ using a de-biasing technique.

-We answer the consistency question affirmatively in this paper: under fairly mild assumptions and with minor modification, the mSSL is asymptotical consistent.
-In fact, we establish a stronger result by deriving the posterior contraction rate of the suitably modified mSSL posterior distribution (Theorem~\ref{thm:posterior_contraction_mssl} and Corollary~\ref{cor:B_Psi_recovery}).
 The remainder of this paper is organized as follows.
-We briefly review \citet{Deshpande2019}'s mSSL procedure in Section~\ref{sec:background}.
-In Section~\ref{sec:theory}, we formally state our assumptions and present our main theoretical results.
-Then in Section~\ref{sec:comparisons}, we show how our posterior contraction rate generalizes known posterior contraction rates for the sparse single-outcome model and for the Gaussian graphical model.
+After a brief review of the mSSL in Section~\ref{sec:background}, we present our main theoretical results in Section~\ref{sec:theory}.
+Then, in Section~\ref{sec:comparisons}, we discuss how our results generalize many known contraction rates for the sparse single-outcome regression model and the sparse Gaussian graphical model.
+In Section~\ref{sec:debias}, we derive asymptotically-valid confidence intervals for individual parameters $\beta_{j,k}$ and $\omega_{k,k'}$ using a de-biasing argument.
+We assess the finite-sample coverage of these intervals using a simulation study, which we describe in Section~\ref{sec:simulation}.
 We conclude with a discussion of limitations and potential future directions in Section~\ref{sec:discussion}.